Neighbourhood shopping centres in Montreal: Méga Centre Côte-Vertu

-Méga Centre Côte-Vertu is a power centre located in Montreal, Quebec's St. Laurent borough at the corner of Côte-Vertu Blvd. & Bégin Street.
-The main anchors are Rona L'entrepôt, Michaels, Bureau En Gros, Economax and Walmart.
+Méga Centre Côte-Vertu is a power centre located in Montreal, Quebec's St. Laurent borough at the corner of Côte-Vertu Blvd. and Bégin Street.
+The main anchors are Rona L'entrepôt, Michaels, Bureau En Gros, Jysk and Walmart.

 The mall began in the Spring 1973 as Le Bazar, an enclosed mall, with exactly 50 stores.
 Original anchors were Steinberg, Woolco, as well as a Pascal furniture store that had opened before the others in 1972.

 In the 1990s, it also housed a Toys "R" Us store.
 During the 2000s, the indoor mall format and Le Bazar name were both retired.
-Previously, there was also a Bikini Village warehouse and a Future Shop in the shopping centre.
+Previously, there was also a Bikini Village warehouse, a Future Shop and an Economax in the shopping centre.

 Le Bazar had Canada's first Club Price in 1986.
 It had replaced the former Woolco store.

 Norgate

 Norgate shopping centre (French: Galeries Norgate) is a strip mall in Saint-Laurent, Quebec.
 It was designed by architect Max Kalman and built in 1949.
-It officially opened its doors on December 6, 1950.
+It opened on December 6, 1950.
 It is the oldest shopping centre in Montreal.
 It is also one of the first major shopping centres in the province and the oldest strip mall in the country.
 It inaugurated with more than 15 tenants and parking space for 750 cars.

 Norgate was expanded in 1956 and houses were built directly north of the shopping centre to form a residential district, known as Les Habitations Norgate, that was eventually renovated in the 1970s.
 The 1956 extension can be recognized today as the two southernmost tenant spaces occupied by the Pharmaprix drug store and the Cité Santé Saint-Laurent medical clinic.
 Back then, the expansion had brought a Zellers store which was located where Pharmaprix is now.

 On March 10, 2008, the anchor tenant, Provigo supermarket, suffered a partial roof collapse due to the weight of snow from the intense snowfall occurring from March 8 through March 10.

 Norgate is located between Décarie Boulevard and Saint-Germain Street as well as between rue Rochon and Côte-Vertu Boulevard.
 The shopping centre is L-shaped, fronting the street at the bottom of the L and its related short-side.
 The bottom of the L coincides with rue Rochon, the short side of the bottom and the long leg of the L correspond with Décarie.
-The long part of the L sits in the middle of the parking lot, with loading docks along the back, and parking spaces all around, running parallel to Decarie.
+The long part of the L sits in the middle of the parking lot, with loading docks along the back, and parking spaces all around, running parallel to Décarie.
 The back and front of the L open onto parking lots.
 Across Décarie Boulevard from Norgate lies the Côte-Vertu Metro station and the Terminus Côte-Vertu Nord.